Iowa Writers' Workshop: Reputation and influence

 In 1986, during the 50th anniversary of the Workshop, The New York Times wrote: "At 50, the Iowa workshop is something of a dowager, standing unshakably in the mainstream of our literary life."

 In 2019, five graduates won Guggenheim Fellowships.
 In April 2021, the American Academy of Arts and Letters recognized seven graduates and former faculty: five graduates and a former visiting faculty member received awards, and an alumna was elected to membership.
 In response to the news, Chang said: The graduates being distinguished by the American Academy of Arts and Letters in 2021 came to the Iowa Writers' Workshop over a period of more than four decades.
 This reflects the strength and longevity of the Iowa Writers' Workshop and creative writing at Iowa.

 Graduates have gone on to become directors of other notable creative writing MFA programs, including Wallace Stegner at Stanford University, Eileen Pollack at the University of Michigan, Vance Bourjaily at Louisiana State University, Bret Anthony Johnston at the University of Texas, Austin's Michener Center, and Adam Haslett at The City University of New York's Hunter College.
 They have also become top editors at major publishers.
 These include Haki R. Madhubuti, founder of Third World Press; Jill Bialosky, executive editor and vice president at W. W. Norton & Company; and Thomas Gebremedhin, vice president and executive editor of Doubleday.
 Among them have also been editors of major publications, including D. Herbert Lipson of Ebony, and curators, such as Christine Kuan, former CEO and director of Sotheby's Institute of Art New York.

-On the HBO show Girls, the character Hannah Horvath enrolls in the Iowa Writers' Workshop.
+On the HBO program Girls, the character Hannah Horvath enrolls in the Iowa Writers' Workshop.

+The Iowa Writers Workshop is not without detractors; critic S. T. Joshi has said the workshop can encourage a "turgid [and] clotted" prose style.